April 20, 2022

 With support from the National Endowment for the Arts, Penguin Random House, and our donors, the Authors Guild Foundation is pleased to make Business Bootcamps for Writers free and open to the public.

 Several writers organizations have partnered with the Authors Guild Foundation to help shape these programs.
 Our deepest appreciation to these organizations.

-Diving into Book Publicity (Authors Guild Launchpad Webinar #1)
+Pitching Pieces: Essays, Op-Eds, Book Lists (Authors Guild Launchpad Webinar #5)